-A significant factor believed to cause or exacerbate carpal tunnel syndrome pain is repetitive use of the wrists, especially without taking proper precautions.
+A significant factor believed to cause or exacerbate the pain is repetitive use of the wrists, especially without taking proper precautions.
 Examples include participating in sports, games, or other hobbies, as well as use of a computer keyboard or tools at work.

 Dr. Arora will perform ultrasound testing or order an electromyography (EMG) study to confirm the diagnosis prior to proceeding with any significant treatments.

-Prevention and self-care tips may help alleviate the pain associated with carpal tunnel syndrome.
+Prevention and self-care tips may help alleviate the pain associated with this syndrome.
 They include using ergonomically designed furniture and equipment; using proper form and protective gear while operating tools; and wearing a wrist guard while participating in activities that strain your wrists.

-In some cases, more significant remedies may be advised, such as wearing a brace on the wrists when you sleep, using oral steroid medications, or undergoing steroid injections of the carpal tunnel.
-For persistent carpal tunnel, you may elect to undergo a surgical procedure that enlarges the tunnel in order to decrease pressure.
+In some cases, more significant remedies may be advised, such as wearing a brace on the wrists when you sleep, using oral steroid medications, or undergoing steroid injections.
+For persistent pain, you may elect to undergo a surgical procedure that enlarges the tunnel in order to decrease pressure.